Gloria Lucille (Lavold) Rude

-VIROQUA — Gloria Lucille (Lavold) Rude, age 101, of Viroqua, Wis., passed away peacefully on Monday, November 7, 2022, at Vernon Memorial Hospital surrounded by her loving family.
+VIROQUA—Gloria Lucille (Lavold) Rude, age 101, of Viroqua, WI, passed away peacefully on Monday, November 7, 2022 at Vernon Memorial Hospital surrounded by her loving family.

-Gloria is survived by her daughters: Debra Miles of Rice, Minn., and Teresa (Bruce) Hintermeyer of Eagan, Minn.; one grandson, Ryan Hintermeyer; many nieces, nephews, and friends.
+Gloria is survived by her daughters: Debra Miles of Rice, MN, and Teresa (Bruce) Hintermeyer of Eagan, MN; one grandson, Ryan Hintermeyer; many nieces, nephews, and friends.
 In addition to her parents, Gloria was preceded in death by her husband, Harlan, in 2017; an infant son, Richard; and three sisters: Cleo Reed, Marilyn Berge, and Patricia Harrington.

 Thorson-Popp Funeral and Cremation Services in Viroqua is entrusted with her services.